alilotfi23/CipherLock/README.md

 # CipherLock

 CipherLock is a simple yet secure command-line password manager written in Python.
-It helps you store, retrieve, and manage your passwords safely by using encryption to protect your sensitive information.
+It helps you store, retrieve, and manage your passwords safely by protecting your sensitive information with encryption.

 ## Features